nicolasgarciav/Portfolio/README.md

 # Portfolio
-This personal repo is for is for those curricular and extra curricular projects that I find particularly interesting
+This personal repo is for those curricular and extra curricular projects that I find particularly interesting